Jaredslocker21/yourcommunity/README.md

 **Python Modules Used**

-* Django Class and function based views (Member List, Member Detail, Edit Member, Delete Member, MemberLike) - Used for the classes to create, read, update and delete
+* Django Class and def function based views (Member List, Member Detail, Edit Member, Delete Member, MemberLike) - Used for the classes to create, read, update and delete
 * Allauth - was used to integrate a set of Django applications addressing authentication, registration and account authentication.
 * Alert Messages - Login, Log Out to ensure that the user understands what actions have taken place.